-Cognitive Behavioural Therapy is a core component of most counselling and psychotherapy trainings worldwide, and is very simple to understand and integrate into other approaches.
+Cognitive Behavioural Therapy is a core component of most counselling and psychotherapy trainings worldwide, and is often integrated into other approaches.
 Considered a form of top-down processing, the goal of CBT is to examine and address the problematic thinking patterns that can contribute to emotional distress and maladaptive behaviour patterns.

 CBT focuses largely on the impact that automatic negative thoughts and core beliefs (also known as cognitive distortions) have on our emotional states (in particular, depression and anxiety) and, consequently, our coping or relational behaviours.
 These negative or limited thinking patterns are generally developed as a result of problematic, stressful or traumatic life experiences.
 For a list of common distorted thinking patterns, click here.
 CBT focuses on helping individuals notice and change unhelpful thoughts through various techniques, with the goal of improving mood and functioning.